U.S. regulators hand Wall Street a major win with stripped-down 'Volcker Rule'

 At the same time, the rewrite simplifies a separate part of the rule which makes it easier for banks to invest in hedge funds or private equity funds.
 Regulators said they expect to propose further easing of the “covered funds” aspect of the rule, including for foreign firms, later this year.

-The banking industry hailed the relief, while eager to see regulators put forward that additional relief.
+The banking industry hailed the rule, while calling for regulators to expedite that additional relief.

 The OCC and the FDIC are two of five regulators charged with implementing the rule.
 The others - the Federal Reserve, the Securities and Exchange Commission, and the Commodities Futures Trading Commission - are expected to approve the new rule soon.

-Reporting by Pete Schroeder; editing by Michelle Price, Jonathan Oatis and Tom Brown
+Reporting by Pete Schroeder; editing by Michelle Price, Tom Brown and Lisa Shumaker